Trade-off Between Optimal Efficiency and Envelope Correlation Coefficient for Antenna Clusters: Example: Mobile Terminal

 The trade-off between total efficiency~$\toteff$ and envelope correlation coefficient~$E_{12}$ is shown in Fig.~\ref{pic:Cellphone4Port2ClusterTradeOffTotEffECC} for~$f=960$\,MHz and for two different power ratios~$\PradRatio$.
 The maximum allowed value of correlation~$E_\T{max}$ is not limited in this case.
 The continuous lines are Pareto frontiers, while the dots represent randomly generated solutions.
 This example highlights the conflict between the power ratio and total efficiency caused by the lack of symmetries.
 Unlike the previous example, this antenna model has a significant trade-off between total efficiency and the envelope correlation coefficient.

-The distributed transceiver implementation~\cite{9189795} limits the deployment of antenna cluster technology.
-Optimal feeding cannot be applied to all frequencies simultaneously due to physical realization restrictions~\cite{9189795}, it would have to be discretized into narrower sub-bands.
-This introduces a trade-off of how many frequency points should be used to conserve a desired performance.
-Addressing this problem leads to treating the bandwidth of optimal feeding coefficients near a single frequency.
+To enable the full potential of antenna cluster technology, the distributed transceiver~\cite{art:Saleem2020IntegratedRFTransmitter} would be needed to set the optimal feeding coefficients at every frequency.
+Such an operation is impossible to implement due to physical restrictions~\cite{art:Hannula2018PerformanceAnalysisFreqReconfigAntCluster}.
+Therefore, the desired frequency band has to be divided into narrower sub-bands.
+The procedure~\eqref{eq:OptTask4Cellphone} is then applied for each sub-band only once.
+This opens several questions about the number of discretized sub-bands and the bandwidth of the optimal feeding vector.
+Addressing this problem leads to further examination of optimal feeding coefficients near a single frequency.
 Figure~\ref{pic:Cellphone4PortSingleVector} shows the difference in performance for the case when the optimal solution to problem~\eqref{eq:OptTask4Cellphone} is applied to all frequencies in a given sub-band and for the case where the optimal solution for $f_\mathrm{c} = 867\,$MHz is applied to all considered frequencies.
-Total efficiency~$\toteff$, envelope correlation coefficient~$E_{12}$, and power ratio $\PradRatio = P_{11}/P_{22}$ at $f_\mathrm{c}$ are equal for both excitation schemes.
+Total efficiency~$\toteff$, envelope correlation coefficient~$E_{12}$, and power ratio $\PradRatio = P_{22}/P_{11}$ at $f_\mathrm{c}$ are equal for both excitation schemes.
 All metrics gradually change as the distance from~$f_\mathrm{c}$ increases.
 To summarize, the optimal voltages do not deviate significantly when the frequency is changed, though the effect of frequency detuning must be evaluated in more detail in the future, also keeping in mind that feeding transmission lines between the feeding circuitry and the antenna port would result in additional dispersion.